 Yes, you can outlook Mt.
 Everest from Everest base camp.
 Although Mt.
 Everest is not visible on the first day of the trek, you gradually get to sightsee as the days pass.
-Finally, once you are at Kalapathhar, it is the highest elevation of the trail at 5545 meters, you can determine the stunning sparkle of the Everest on the closest viewpoint.
+Finally, once you are at Kalapathhar, the highest elevation of the trail at 5545 meters, you can determine the stunning sparkle of Everest from the closest viewpoint.
 Is not this trek the golden opportunity for you to experience the world’s tallest peak without climbing it?
 Apart from Mt.
-Everest, you also get to outlook the world-famous mountains such as Cho Oyu, Nuptse, northern flank, Mt.
+Everest, you also view the world-famous mountains such as Cho Oyu, Nuptse, northern flank, Mt.
 Lhotse, and Changtse.

 Has anyone died trekking to Everest Base Camp?

 Yes, people have died during marching around Everest Base Camp.
-About 3–5 trekkers die each year at minimum and 12–15 of deaths at their maximum during the EBC journey.
+About 3–5 trekkers die each year at minimum, and 12–15 deaths at their maximum during the EBC journey.
 Dead bodies are at glaciers and around the diverse trekking spots.
-However, the rate of death is due to improper acclimatization and personal irresponsibility.
+However, the death rate is due to improper acclimatization and personal irresponsibility.
 That is why it is prominent to take immediate treatment against altitude sickness.
 However, the death rate is comparatively less than mountaineering to Everest.
 Although the trek to Everest Base camp is not climbing, there are records of trekkers dying when trekking to Everest Base Camp.

 How far is the base camp from the top of Everest?